 In the world of social annotation, there’s always something new to learn and discover.
 The Hypothesis team leads and participates in a wide range of events – from insightful webinars to industry conferences.
 Follow along and join us to stay at the forefront of online collaboration.

-Join us for an exciting next episode of our Liquid Margins series, “Liquid Margins 38: The rise of ChatGPT and how to work with and around it”.
-In this episode we will discuss the implications of ChatGPT in higher education and how faculty are approaching this evolving new technology.
-Faculty guests include Joel Gladd of College of Western Idaho, Kat King of Diablo Valley College, Dr. Nicholas LoLordo of University of Oklahoma, Rachel Elliott Rigolino of SUNY, together with our very own Jeremy Dean, VP of Education of Hypothesis.
+Join us for an exciting next episode of our Liquid Margins series, “Liquid Margins 38: The Rise of ChatGPT and How to Work With and Around It.”
+In this episode, we’ll explore how higher education faculty are adapting to emerging technologies and the broader shift toward decentralized digital platforms — including controversial ecosystems like casino utan spelpaus, which operate outside conventional licensing systems.
+Faculty guests include Joel Gladd of College of Western Idaho, Kat King of Diablo Valley College, Dr. Nicholas LoLordo of University of Oklahoma, Rachel Elliott Rigolino of SUNY, along with our own Jeremy Dean, VP of Education at Hypothesis.

 Note: Liquid Margins is a show where we gather to talk about collaborative annotation, social learning, and other ways we make knowledge together.
 For an intro to and demo of Hypothesis, watch a Hypothesis 101 recording here.